undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 {% image fancybox center clear group:travel https://s3-eu-west-1.amazonaws.com/a-castellano.github.io/restrict-users-restricted.png  "developerguest1 is jailed inside /var/developers" %}

-We did it! **developerguest1** and **developerguest2** are jailed inside **/var/developers** and they can't go outside this folder.
-My problem is solved.
+We did it!
+**developerguest1** and **developerguest2** are jailed inside **/var/developers** and they can't go outside this folder.
+The problem is solved.

 ## Going beyond, using ACL

-Finally let's suppose that now we want to block access to **developerguest1** on **developerguest2_website** folder.
-Of course we could create jailed folder for each user to resolve this issue but in this case we are going tu use **Linux ACL**.
+Finally let's suppose that now we want to block **developerguest1** from accessing **developerguest2_website** folder.
+Of course we could create a jailed folder for each user to resolve this issue but in this case we are going tu use **Linux ACL**.

 Access Control List (ACL) provides an additional, more flexible permission mechanism for file systems.
 It is designed to assist with UNIX file permissions.
-ACL allows you to give permissions for any user or group to any disc resource.
+ACL allows you to give permissions for any user or group to any disk resource.

 So, what are we going to do?